Healthcare in Cyprus

 Private Healthcare Sector

-Private health insurance is widely available and often used to cover the costs of private healthcare.
-Insurance plans vary, offering different levels of coverage depending on the individual’s needs and financial situation.
-Many Cypriots and foreign residents opt for a combination of public and private healthcare to ensure comprehensive coverage.
+Private health insurance is widely available.
+It covers the costs of private healthcare.
+Insurance plans vary, offering different levels of coverage.
+Many Cypriots and expatriates use a mix of public and private healthcare for comprehensive coverage.

 Healthcare for Foreigners and Tourists